 Great outdoors

-Carkeek Park, 950 NW Carkeek Park Rd., Seattle
+Carkeek Park, 950 NW Carkeek Park Rd., Broadview

-The North Seattle nature area has lots of short trails to explore, plus a significant bird population and a playground.
+The North Seattle nature area has lots of short trails and a playground to explore, plus a significant bird population for curious kiddos.
 Kids will remember hunting for fruit at Pipers, Seattle’s oldest orchard.

 Kids and adults alike get a kick out of the eye-popping scenery at this popular park with a hill that’s perfect for flying kites.
 Kids will remember the barn with old equipment from an old gas plant repainted in bright colors.